Rajus-Defyd/fydora-web-app/README.md

 # fydora-web-app – Frontend (Next.js)

-A responsive and modern frontend web application for a healthcare platform, built using **Next.js** and **Tailwind CSS**.
-This app provides patients with an intuitive interface to manage their appointments, view health records, update profile information, and more.
+A responsive and modern **doctor-side dashboard** of a healthcare platform, built using **Next.js (App Router)** and **Tailwind CSS**.
+This frontend application allows doctors to manage their appointments, view patient details, update their profiles, and more.

 ---

 ##  Project Overview

-This project focuses on building only the **frontend** of a healthcare web application using the **Next.js App Router**.
-It includes pages and components that simulate a real-world healthcare platform for patients.
+This project is focused on building the **frontend only** of a doctor-specific healthcare dashboard.
+The app is built using **Next.js with the App Router** and includes pages and components that simulate a working environment for doctors within a digital healthcare platform.

 ---